utk-cs/CS340-Fall-2021/teams/dragon.md

 * Tanner Fowler
     * netid:
     * Github username:
-* Karan
+* Karan Pankaj Kumar Patel
     * netid:
     * Github username:
-* Elijah
+* Elijah Berberette
     * netid:
     * Github username:

 ## Proposal

-We don't know what the project is yet...
+We would like to do the weather app design.